 Figure 6: Count Table

-Furthermore, a result page will show a summary of the "Create Count Table" results (figure 7).
-In this page information about the extraction of genomic features from GFF, alignment files and obtained results are provided.
+Furthermore, a result page will show a summary of the "Create Count Table" results (Figure 7).
+On this page information about the extraction of genomic features from GFF, alignment files, and obtained results are provided.
 The result summary can be generated via Side Panel → Result Summary and it can be exported as pdf.

 Figure 7: Result Summary

 Charts and Statistics